Things to do in Oslo: a pocket Oslo city guide

 Learning at least a few key phrases of the local language will be helpful, even if the locals do speak a lot of your mother tongue.
 There are so many apps, websites, language programs and other resources, so a little exploring before you go.
 Here is a basic one for Norwegian:

-Flights — There are three airports in the Oslo area:
+Flights — There are two airports in the Oslo area:

 - Oslo Airport at Gardemoen (OSL – the region’s major international airport, which is 45 kilometers north of the city center)